mattermost/docs/source/administration/incident-response-application.rst

 3. Enable the plugin from the **Installed Plugins** list.

-4. Use `one of these sample app workflows <// TODO Add a link>`_ to try the app.
-To upload these workflows to your Mattermost server:
+4. Upload an incident response workflow to your Mattermost server:

- - save the app workflow schema to a JSON file
+ - Write an app workflow schema in a JSON file.
+You can use `one of these sample app workflows <https://github.com/mattermost/docs/tree/master/source/samples/incident-response-app>`_ to get started, and edit the sample (such as team and channel names) with the help of the configuration documentation below.
- - go to any Mattermost channel and post ``/workflow edit`` to open the workflow editor
+ - Go to any Mattermost channel and post ``/workflow edit`` to open the workflow editor.
- - click **Choose .json file** and select the JSON file containing the app workflow schema
+ - Click **Choose .json file** and select the JSON file containing the app workflow schema.
- - click **Upload**
+ - Click **Upload**.

-5. Post the trigger word defined in the workflow schmea to start the workflow!
+5. Post the trigger word defined in the app workflow schema to start the workflow!

 See the documentation below to get help on how to configure and manage your app workflows, or open an issue at https://forum.mattermost.org and we'd be happy to help you.